Syi-I/FlatLights/README.md

 ## All the available colors of Flat Lights

 There are 16 available colors for Flat Light Blocks, corresponding to the dye colors in-game.
-The screenshots below demonstrate the light emission with and without shaders. *Shaders used are BSL via the Oculus mod*.
+The screenshots below demonstrate the light emission with and without shaders.
+Each square cell is a 2x2 of the Flat Lights, showing that there is no distinguishable border that appears when using the blocks. *Shaders used are BSL via the Oculus mod*.

 ![https://imgur.com/a/Z8i7Gra](https://i.imgur.com/bASX2gG.png)
 ---